Metaswitch/clearwater-readthedocs/Installation Instructions.md

 * [Automated Install](Automated Install)
 * For source installs, see the per-component instructions ([Sprout/Bono](https://github.com/Metaswitch/sprout/blob/master/docs/Development.md), [Ellis](https://github.com/Metaswitch/ellis/blob/master/docs/development.md), [Homer/Homestead](https://github.com/Metaswitch/crest/blob/master/docs/development.md)).

+If you hit problems during this process, see the [Troubleshooting and Recovery](Troubleshooting and Recovery) steps.

 ## Next Steps

 Once you have installed your deployment, you'll want to test that it works.